Literary magazine: History

+Argentine literary magazines tradition

+In Argentina, literary magazines were profoundly impactful in the social and political discussions all throughout its history.
+The first literary magazine in Argentina was La Aljaba, created in 1830, which was also one of the first magazines directed by women and for women in the world.
+In 1837, Juan Bautista Alberdi, the main thinker behind the Constitution of Argentina, created his literary magazine, La Moda.
+Several members of the 1837 Generation, (which was the movement that brought new artistic tendencies from Europe such as Romanticism and political liberalism to Argentina), published their writings in it.

+In 1924, Modernist writers created Martín Fierro (named after José Hernandez's epic poem), it was key for the development of the Argentine avant-garde, greatly influenced by ultraism.
+Many of the most important writers of the early 20th century in Argentina published their writings in Martín Fierro, such as Oliverio Girondo, Victoria Ocampo, Ricardo Güiraldes, Leopoldo Marechal, and most importantly, Jorge Luis Borges.
+In 1931, The former members of Martín Fierro created Sur, the most relevant Argentine authors published their writings there, such as Borges, Adolfo Bioy Casares, Ernesto Sábato, but also prominent writers from other countries, such as Gabriel García Márquez, Pablo Neruda and Octavio Paz.
+The Sur magazine shared the same artistic values of its predecessor, and was more relevant politically, being strongly opposed to Peronism and Nazism.
+Many of the best stories by Borges, such as El Aleph, Tlön, Uqbar, Orbis Tertius and The Circular Ruins, were originally published in Sur.

+In 1953, Ismael Viñas created Contorno, a disruptive magazine affiliated with communism and existentialism, in which writer David Viñas, sociologist Juan José Sebreli and philosopher León Rozitchner, among others, published their writings.

+In 1988 Babel.
+Revista de libros was created by Martín Caparrós and Jorge Dorio. it sought to recover diverse literary voices and push experimental forms after the last Argentine dictatorship.

+In the 21st century, while print magazines have declined, online literary magazines, such as Revista Ñ thrive.

 Online literary magazines

 SwiftCurrent, created in 1984, was the first online literary magazine.
 It functioned as more of a database of literary works than a literary publication.
 In 1995, the Mississippi Review was the first large literary magazine to launch a fully online issue.
 By 1998, Fence and Timothy McSweeney's Quarterly Concern were published and quickly gained an audience.
 Around 1996, literary magazines began to appear more regularly online.
 At first, some writers and readers dismissed online literary magazines as not equal in quality or prestige to their print counterparts, while others said that these were not properly magazines and were instead ezines.
-One of the first literary magazines was The Morpo Review, published by a group from Omaha, Nebraska, in the 1990s.
 Since then, though, many writers and readers have accepted online literary magazines as another step in the evolution of independent literary journals.

-There are thousands of online literary publications and it is difficult to judge the quality and overall impact of this relatively new publishing medium.
+There are thousands of other online literary publications and it is difficult to judge the quality and overall impact of this relatively new publishing medium.